 Lately, Hyperautomation has taken the business world by storm along with Low Code Development.
 In this blog, we will present the latest ideas related to these topics so that you can get all the information in one place.
 It is based on conversations with Unvired’s CTO, content from Gartner, our customers, and some of the Low Code vendors, and I would like to thank them upfront.

 I would like to begin with a Customer story that made all this real for me.
 One of our Mining customers that runs SAP is mobilizing their Asset Management operations in the US and Europe.
 As part of this, their Business Users have developed several digital forms related to Safety, Work Permits, and Risk with No Code—by simply using Drag & Drop components leveraging the Unvired Low Code Application Platform (LCAP), known as Turbo Apps.
-In the past, they would have had Unvired create these Forms-based apps-not anymore.
+In the past, they would have had Unvired create this Forms-based apps-not anymore.
 There are other stories, but this is my favorite.

 So, what exactly are Hyperautomation and Low Code?
 Gartner describes hyper-automation as “Hyperautomation deals with the application of advanced technologies, including artificial intelligence (AI) and machine learning (ML), to increasingly automate processes and augment humans.”
 Low Code comprises various technologies including LCAP, Multiexperience Development Platforms (MXDP), Robotic Process Automation (RPA), Intelligent Business Process Management (iBPMS), and Citizen Development.
-Low Code as the name implies enables building of applications and automating processes by using Drag and Drop components that make it easy to build applications without the need for a professional developer.
+Low Code as the name implies enables the building of applications and automating processes by using Drag and Drop components that make it easy to build applications without the need for a professional developer.

 As businesses accelerate their digital transformation due to COVID-19 and Work from Home, hyper-automation has become critical.
 Thus, the demand to build new applications is surging and high-touch obsolete processes have to be digitized.
 At the same time, the supply of developer resources is constrained which is delaying the drive to digital and remote development has surged.
 This has created the perfect environment for Low Code Application Platforms (LCAP).
 According to Gartner, the Low Code App Development Technologies market is projected to increase by 23% in 2021.